dswann101164/azure-enterprise-ops/README.md

 **Enterprise Reality:**
 - Which subscription goes in which management group?
 - How do we handle cost allocation when applications span multiple subscriptions?
-- What's our NSG rule strategy across 44 subscriptions?
+- What's our NSG rule strategy across dozens of subscriptions?
-- How do we migrate 21 Active Directory domains during a merger?
+- How do we migrate multiple Active Directory domains during a merger?

 This repository addresses the **second set of questions**.